leod/posh/README.md

 # posh

-The aim of `posh` is to bring joy back to graphics programming (for myself, and maybe others).
+`posh` wants to bring some joy to graphics programming.

 ## Example